-I asked a Coloured friend of mine.
-He didn’t really believe in all that stuff the older people believed until he was out with some fellow community members and they experienced an incident when a bird foretold a certain negative incident which came true within a matter of minutes.
+I asked a local Coloured friend of mine.
+He didn’t really believe in all that stuff the older people believed in.
+That was until he was in the bush with fellow community members and they experienced an incident when a bird foretold a certain negative incident which came true within a matter of minutes.

 “No man.
 That bird is just the messenger.
 If that bad thing is going to happen, it is going to happen anyway.
-It’s not the birds fault.
+It’s not the bird’s fault.
 He is just giving you a warning.
 He is actually helping you, you see… you don’t kill the messenger!”

 Credo Mutwa, South Africa’s most famous shaman, may have understood it best.
-This Zulu sanusi expresses the old African belief system quite matter-of-factly:
+This Zulu sanusi expresses the old African belief system matter-of-factly:

 “We used to believe that in every one of us there lay a spiritual animal, bird and fish with which we should keep contact at all times, to anchor our family upon the shifting surface of this often troubled planet.”*

 The Zulus call their great Earth Mother Nomkhubulwane, a name which means ‘she who chooses the state of an animal’* or what we might alternatively refer to as a ‘shape-shifter’.
-Credo Mutwa continues:

 “The great Earth Mother is capable of changing her shape into beautiful and gentle birds, animals and reptiles.
 She is capable of assuming the shape of an animal such as springbok, an eland, an impala, a lizard, or a python…We are taught that the reason that our forefathers told us that our gods and goddesses were capable of changing shape…is that they wanted to instil in the minds of their descendents the oneness of the human being, the animal and the Deity.
 By making us believe that the highest gods were part animal and part human being, we were taught to look upon animals with great reverence, love and respect.”